-- Communicate between hardware and software.
+- Facilitate communication between hardware and software.

 - Monolithic Kernel

-MicroKernel: This type of Kernel is small in size and all the User and Kernel services reside in the different memory address.
-Operating systems like Mac OS X, windows use this type of Kernel.
+MicroKernel: This type of kernel is small in size, and all the user and kernel services reside in different memory addresses.
+Operating systems like macOS and Windows use microkernel.

 Question: Give some disadvantages of Microkernel.

-- Complex process management
+- Complex process management.

-- Debugging the messaging is complex
+- Debugging the messaging is complex.

 - Loss in performance because of the requirement of more software.